SmingHub/Sming/README.md

     * Based on Espressif NONOS SDK.
 Officially suppored NON SDK version is >= 3.0.1.
     * Support for a [thin No-Wifi-SDK](https://sming.readthedocs.io/en/latest/_inc/Sming/Arch/Esp8266/Components/esp_no_wifi/index.html).
 Helpful when a project does not require WiFi (or networking) and reduces code size and memory usage signficantly.
 * Linux/Windows features
-    * Sming has a [host emulator](https://sming.readthedocs.io/en/latest/arch/host/index.html) that allows libraries and sample applications to be compiled on a Linux/Windows host system and be tested before uploading them to an actual microcontroller.
+    * Sming has a [host emulator](https://sming.readthedocs.io/en/latest/arch/host/index.html) that allows libraries and sample applications to be developed and tested on a Linux/Windows host system before uploading them to an actual microcontroller.

 ## Compatibility